-The Bilingual Education Extension Program is for teachers who already possess initial, provisional, permanent, or professional certification in Early Childhood (birth–grade 2), Childhood (grades 1–6), or Adolescence (grades 7–12).
+The Bilingual Education Advanced Certificate program is for teachers who already possess initial, provisional, permanent, or professional certification in early childhood (birth–grade 2), childhood (grades 1–6), or adolescence (grades 7–12).
 Individuals who do not possess an initial teaching certification but are matriculated in an initial teacher education program at Fordham University may also apply.

-The program leads to an endorsement for an extension to the Early Childhood, Childhood, or Adolescence Certification to teach bilingual education.
-The program does not lead to an academic degree.
+The program leads to an advanced certificate and to endorsement for an extension to the early childhood, childhood, or adolescence certification to teach bilingual education.

-In addition to the general admissions requirements for the Graduate School of Education, applicants must meet the following requirements:
+In addition to the general admission requirements for the Graduate School of Education, applicants must meet the following requirements:

-- hold New York state initial/provisional/professional or permanent certification as a classroom teacher (early childhood, childhood, or adolescence) or proof of matriculation in a teacher education program (early childhood, childhood, or adolescence)
+- Applicants must hold New York state initial, provisional, professional, or permanent certification as a classroom teacher (early childhood, childhood, or adolescence) or show proof of matriculation in a teacher education program (early childhood, childhood, or adolescence)

-- competence in a language other than English, as demonstrated by fulfilling one of the following three options:
+- Applicants must be competent in a language other than English, as demonstrated by fulfilling one of the following three options:

 - taking and obtaining a passing score in the ACTFL Language Test (oral and written) in the target language;

-- documentation in transcripts of having completed undergraduate studies in the target language; or
+- sharing documentation in transcripts of having completed undergraduate studies in the target language; or

-- International candidates for whom English is an additional language are required to take and achieve a passing score in one of two tests: the TOEFL (Test of English as a Foreign Language) or the IELT (International English Language Test).
-The following scores are the recommended minimum current1 test scores for English language proficiency for admission to the Graduate School of Education as outlined below.
+- International applicants for whom English is an additional language are required to take and achieve a passing score in one of two tests: the TOEFL (Test of English as a Foreign Language) or the IELT (International English Language Test).
+The following scores are the recommended minimum current1 test scores for English language proficiency for admission to the Graduate School of Education.

-- minimum of 3.0 GPA in graduate work
+- Applicants must have a minimum of 3.0 GPA in graduate work.

 Scores can be no more than two years old.